artfuldev/steno.js/ReadMe.md

 ##Goals

 ###Short Term

-* Add a jQuery plugin version with much lesser file size (if possible)
 * Respond to feature requests
+* Build a site/wiki for documentation and/or promotion.

 ##Thanks